 I have heard some folks close to the platform acknowledge the concept of web property inheritance.
 This concept suggests someone could create a parent web property that sets a certain framework of rules and then a set of children properties that inherit that of the parent.
 This is NOT a thing yet, though.
 It’s currently just a rumor that I am propagating… but would love to see that become a reality at some point!

-The image above roughly shows the menu differences between Adobe DTM and Launch.
+The image above roughly shows the menu differences between Adobe DTM and Launch (8/2019 update: The Adapters menu option name has since been changed to Hosts).
 Embed options have split into 2 separate menu items… Adapters and Environments.
 This is because an Adapter determines where a library is hosted – which is totally different from defining what working environments your website has.

 Publishing consolidates History and Approvals.
 This makes sense because each time you approve something, you end up having to go to the History page to press the Publish button… despite Approvals/History both being part of a publishing workflow.